Tag Archives: 5 GHz

 Time for a Comprehensive Strategy for License-Exempt Spectrum

 Calls for regulators to release more unlicensed spectrum for Wi-Fi are getting louder: the 2.4 GHz band is heavily used and the 5 GHz band suffers from many restrictions that limit its applicability.
 LTE’s entry into unlicensed spectrum is further amplifying these calls and adding an acute sense of urgency.
-But what is required is more than additional… Read More »
+But what is required is… Read More »

 From LTE-U to LTE-DSA: Solving The Capacity Crunch